First cabinet of Donald Trump: Secretary of Agriculture

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Agriculture, Nutrition, and Forestry committee, then presented to the full Senate for a vote.

 Mike Young (acting)

 Mike Young served as acting secretary from January 20 until April 25, 2017.

-Sonny Perdue
+Sonny Perdue (2017–2021)

-On January 18, 2017, Sonny Perdue, former governor of Georgia, was selected to be the Secretary of Agriculture.
+President-elect Trump announced the selection of Sonny Perdue, former Governor of Georgia as Secretary of Agriculture on January 18, 2017.
 On April 24, 2017, Perdue was confirmed by the Senate in an 87–11 vote.
 He served until the end of the Trump administration, on January 20, 2021.

 Secretary of Commerce

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Commerce, Science, and Transportation committee, then presented to the full Senate for a vote.

 Vacant

 President Trump left this position vacant until Ross was sworn in.

-Wilbur Ross
+Wilbur Ross (2017–2021)

-Trump's selection of CEO Wilbur Ross from Florida (formerly of New York) was officially announced on November 30, 2016.
+President-elect Trump officially announced the selection of CEO Wilbur Ross from Florida (formerly of New York) on November 30, 2016.
 Confirmation hearings were originally scheduled for January 12, but were postponed because the Commerce Committee had not yet received the ethics agreement from the Office of Government Ethics and the Department of Commerce.
-On February 27, 2017, he was confirmed by the United States Senate in a 72–27 vote.
-He assumed office on February 28, 2017, and left office at the end of the Trump administration.
+On February 27, 2017, he was confirmed by the Senate in a vote of 72–27.
+He assumed office on February 28, 2017, and served until the end of the Trump administration, on January 20, 2021.